Ngoguey42/io/README.md

 # TODO
-- Fix dune build (dev/prod profiles, optimise js_of_ocaml and ocamlc flags even of intermediate files, ocamlformat)
+- Fix dune build (dev/prod profiles, optimise js_of_ocaml and ocamlc flags even of intermediate files)
 - Update js_of_ocaml for new bigarray conversions
 - Ensure good propagation of exceptions throughout reactml/reactjs/webworker/lwt
 - Handle the case of corrupted cache/indexeddb
 - constrain lib dependencies (with >=)
-- Find a better pattern than `?signal ?signal ?signal` in `Reactjs`
+- Finish `Making-of` as soon as MNIST-js is finished
 - MNIST js
    1. Eval before first training and after each successful training
       - Get stats and 10 ref test digits